rcreecy/ryancreecy/_posts/2019-10-28-xrdp-on-mac.markdown

 > If you get a failure here, make sure you restarted your session after installing your xQuartz X11 server

 # Configure xRDP to function properly
-You've made it this far.
+You've made it this far!
 We now had xRDP installed and in a semi-ready state.
 The next step is to setup the configuration for Mac specific settings for how we will have to be connecting.

 Let's open our xrdp.ini file to set everything up correctly!
 ```